VoIP | Voice over Internet Protocol

 - Cost Savings

 With Trunk Groups, you no longer need to purchase dedicated voice lines for each and every one of your locations.
-Sharing between locations gives you rexible control & offers
+Sharing between locations gives you flexible control & offers significant cost savings!

 On-Site IP PBX Systems VS Hosted IP PBX Systems